-^{3.} Students must appear once in a stage role (MTR-493, 2 cr.) and once in a backstage or technical role (MTR-493T, 1 cr.).
+3. Students must appear once in a stage role (MTR-493, 2 cr.) and once in a backstage or technical role (MTR-493T, 1 cr.).
 MTR-493 cannot count simultaneously as both the ensemble requirement and the requirement to participate in a music theater production.
-4. Arts and Sciences course choices will be made available each year,

-Arts and Sciences course choices will be made available each year, following the guidelines of the College of Liberal Arts and Sciences.
+4. Arts and Sciences course choices will be made available each year, following the guidelines of the College of Liberal Arts and Sciences.

-^{5.} Completion of French, German, Italian, or Latin II is required.
+5. Completion of French, German, Italian, or Latin II is required.
 Students exempted from one or more semesters of foreign language study must replace the missing credits with other Arts & Sciences electives.